ArkScript-lang/old-website/tutorials/embedding.md

 int main()
 {
-    // A state can be shared by multiple virtual machines (but they will never modify it) Ark::State state;  // leave constructor empty to select the default standard library
+    // A state can be shared by multiple virtual machines (note that they will NEVER modify it)
+    // leave constructor empty to select the default standard library (loaded from an environment variable $ARKSCRIPT_PATH/lib)
+    // persistance is needed to use vm.call(function_name, args...)
+    Ark::State state(/* options */ Ark::FeaturePersist);

     // Will automatically compile the file if needed (if not, will take it from the ark cache) state.doFile("myfile.ark");

-    // Virtual machine with debug mode turned off, use Ark::VM_debug if you need the debug mode
-    // Basically, Ark::VM = Ark::VM_t</* debug */ false> and Ark::VM_debug = Arm::VM_t<true>
-    Ark::VM vm(&state, /* options */ Ark::FeaturePersist);  // persistance is needed to use vm.call(function_name, args...)
+    Ark::VM vm(&state);
     vm.run();

     /*
         If you just want to run a precompiled bytecode file: